 How Are Energy And Mass Related

-Nov 13, 2025 · 12 min read
+12 min read

 Main Subheading

 The relationship between energy and mass, eloquently expressed by Einstein's equation E = mc², isn't merely a mathematical abstraction.
-It's a fundamental truth governing the behavior of the universe at its most basic level.
+Worth adding: it's a fundamental truth governing the behavior of the universe at its most basic level.
 Before Einstein, classical physics treated mass and energy as distinct and independent quantities.
 Mass was considered an intrinsic property of matter, a measure of its resistance to acceleration, while energy was viewed as the capacity to do work.

 Comprehensive Overview